Key Takeaways

 Your “lead to purchase” conversion rate is 10%

-Let’s take an example to break it down (it’s very simple so don’t get confused of all the numbers and formulas).
+Let’s take an example to break it down (it’s very simple, so don’t get confused by all the numbers and formulas).

 What does that mean?

 It means that you earn money.
-For every dollar spend you get a return of $3 – or you can say that you get 300% in return.
+For every dollar spent, you get a return of $3 – or you can say that you get 300% in return.

-Use this simple formula to calculate the ROI on your SEO and measure if you make money on your SEO efforts.
+Use this simple formula to calculate SEO ROI and measure if you make money on your SEO efforts.
+For a practical, interactive approach to these calculations, SimpleTiger’s SEO ROI guide includes a calculator that walks through cost components and forecasting methodology.

 Forecast SEO ROI and why not to rely on it

 Let’s start with the disclaimer: Do not rely or trust blindly on SEO forecasts.
-Most SEOs and agencies knows the struggle when they are asked for an SEO forecast and what ROI they can expect as the road isn’t that straight forward.
+Most SEOs and agencies know the struggle when they are asked for an SEO forecast and what ROI they can expect, as the road isn’t that straightforward.

-It’s an important part of the decision proces for business owners and you need something – realistic – to present whether you run an agency or are an employee trying to convince your boss that SEO is the way to go.
+It’s an important part of the decision process for business owners, and you need something – realistic – to present whether you run an agency or are an employee trying to convince your boss that SEO is the way to go.
 Show the potential and walk the talk.

-Let’s look into the numbers and metrics to look at when making SEO forecasts
+Let’s look into the numbers and metrics to consider when making SEO forecasts:

 Set Clear Objectives: Define clear and specific goals for your SEO campaign, such as increasing organic traffic, improving keyword rankings, or boosting conversions.
 Align these objectives with your overall business goals and revenue targets.

 Traffic Estimation: Estimate the potential increase in organic traffic by targeting specific keywords and optimizing your website for search engines.
 Use tools like Morningscore to forecast traffic based on search volume and keyword rankings.
-In Morningscore you’ll simply go to the “mission” tool, add your keyword and enter the ranking goal for the keyword and receive a traffic forecast.
+In Morningscore, you’ll simply go to the “mission” tool, add your keyword and enter the ranking goal for the keyword and receive a traffic forecast.
+This data makes it easier to calculate SEO ROI estimates for your stakeholders.

 Conversion Rate Optimization (CRO): Analyze your current conversion rates and identify areas for improvement on your website, such as landing page optimization, user experience enhancements, and call-to-action optimizations.
 Estimate the potential uplift in conversion rates resulting from SEO initiatives.